Paulsky/tax-switch/README.txt

 * Product Add-Ons for WooCommerce

 If you encounter any compatibility issues with other plugins not listed above, please let us know.
 Your feedback helps us improve the plugin and extend compatibility to more third-party solutions.

+=== WPML ===

+To translate the option texts via WPML:

+1. Save your options first in: WooCommerce -> Settings -> Tax Switch
+2. Then translate the texts in: WPML -> String Translations and search for your option values in the domain 'tax-switch-for-woocommerce'

 = Requirements =